 There are two airline companies flying to the Faroe Islands.
 Scandinavian Airlines has suspended its flights until late March 2021.
 Atlantic Airways have daily flights from Copenhagen to Vagar airport.
 Vagar airport is the only airport in the Faroe Islands.

-Despite an initial spike in imported cases, few new cases have been reported.
-The Faroe Islands have avoided covid-19 related casualties.
+Despite an initial spike in imported cases in March, August, and December, few new cases have been reported.
+The Faroe Islands have avoided Covid-19 related casualties.

-As of June 27th 2020, all people travelling to the Faroe Islands from Europe and beyond must be tested for COVID-19.
-Everyone can be tested at the airport and you will have the result within hours.
+All people travelling to the Faroe Islands from Europe and beyond must be tested for Covid-19 upon arrival.
+You will be tested at the airport and you will have the result within hours.

 Hotel Brandan opened in July 2020 as the Faroe Islands is becoming a hot travel destination in the cold north.
 Photo by Ólavur Frederiksen.